Transformation Functions

 Debugging a C Transformation

-There are several methods available to you for debugging a running C Transformation.
+There are several methods that you can use to debug a running C Transformation:

-• Using AeroScript functions to interrogate the transformation.
+• Use AeroScript functions to interrogate the transformation.

-• Using Data Collection to compare signals with and without the transformation applied.
+• Use Data Collection to compare signals with and without the transformation applied.

-• Using printf() function calls from within the transformation.
+• Use printf() function calls from within the transformation.

 Using AeroScript C Transformation Functions